-There is no best order picking strategy suitable for all companies, because what is best for one company is not necessarily best for other companies.
-Everything depends on the number of orders they have, the area and layout of their warehouses, and their company policies.
+There is no best order picking strategy suitable for all companies because what is best for one company is not necessarily best for other companies.
+In addition, everything depends on the number of orders they have, the area and layout of their warehouses, and their company policies.

 Here are some common order picking strategies used by many manufacturing companies:

 The batch picking method requires the picker to take some items from several orders, one SKU, at the same time.

 This method will be very helpful if you have several orders with the same SKU.
 When that happens, the picker only needs to make one trip to the pickup location for that particular SKU.